ivanreese/ivanish/source/pages/december-adventure.md

 I'm currently doing my first [December Adventure](https://eli.li/december-adventure).
 Here's my daily log.

+* **9th** — Wrote a bunch of Swift today.
+I quite like making mobile apps.
+It's a novelty for me.
+I'm also, separately, testing out whether I can edit this site from my phone.
+If you're reading this, it worked!!
+* **8th** — Did some voice acting and scoring for a little secret project.
 * **7th** — I've moved my website to a new host, and added a [little page](/site) talking about the site.
 * **6th** — Worked on turning [Tone Dome](/tone-dome) into a MIDI instrument.
 * **5th** — I'm taking a lil class called "Prototyping Programming Languages", and the assignment this week is to implement unification for a lil Prolog-like lang, so I did some of that.